-The Foundation celebrated a successful evening at the Doubles Club.
-This year our gala centered around the remarkable achievements of two distinguished men who are close friends: Robert S. Birch and Michael W. Derchin.
+The Foundation celebrated a successful year with an evening of festivities at the Doubles Club.
+This year, our gala centered around the remarkable achievements of two distinguished men who are close friends: Robert S. Birch and Michael W. Derchin.

 Mr. Birch has had a lifetime of protean interest in the world around him; his love of the arts and music prompted his unstintingly generous philanthropy.
 A managing partner at Oppenheimer, he leads the firm’s investment roundtable.
 Much of Mr. Birch’s philanthropy is anonymous, ranging from saving a critical piece of land in Cape Cod to gifts to churches, schools and other New York institutions.
 He has advised and supported the Foundation since its inception; his counsel and the generosity of his contributions have been vital to our growth the success of our mission.